 DoJiggy offers a comprehensive and easy-to-use Fun Run software package which can meet these needs and more.

-Maximize Funds from the Fun Run
+Maximize Funds with Fun Run Fundraising Ideas

 Sponsors can greatly alleviate the burden of event costs, as well as give a surprisingly impactful push towards your fundraising goals.
 Preparing to bring aboard sponsors is essential to making sure that you have long-lasting relationships with your sponsors and supporters.

-Tiered Sponsorship Levels for Monetary Sponsors:
+Tiered Sponsorship Levels for Monetary Sponsors

 When people and businesses are approached about becoming prospective sponsors, what differentiates between the two is that businesses typically want to know the publicity options and incentives that are available for their support.
 With fun runs typically attracting larger than usual crowds because of their novelty, there are many opportunities that can benefit a corporate/business sponsor from the fun run itself.
 Consider offering different levels of sponsorships, where the more money they donate, the more incentives become available.
 Some incentives can include the following: